ivan-magda/ml-notebooks/README.md

 - [Kaggle](./tutorials/kaggle)

 #### Notebooks:
-- The Fundamentals of Machine Learning
+- The Fundamentals of Machine Learning:
 	- [Lifesat](./lifesat.ipynb) - predict life satisfaction based on the GDP per capita.
 	- [Housing](./housing.ipynb) - predict median house values in Californian districts, given a number of features from these districts.
 	- [Classification](./classification.ipynb) - classification of the MNIST handwritten digits.